 Consuming any kind of tobacco puts you in danger of cancer.
-Smoking has been connected to cancer, including cancer of the mouth, lung, throat, larynx, bladder, pancreas, cervix, and kidney.
+Smoking has been connected to cancer, including cancer of the mouth, lungs, throat, larynx, bladder, pancreas, cervix, and kidney.
 Using tobacco is mainly associated with cancer of the pancreas and oral cavity.
-Even if you don’t consume tobacco or quit it long back, exposure to secondhand smoke might raise your possibility of lung cancer.
+Even if you don’t consume tobacco or quit it long, exposure to secondhand smoke might raise your risk of developing lung cancer.

 Avoiding tobacco consumption — or planning to quit it — is essential for cancer prevention.
 If you require help to leave tobacco consumption habits, consult your doctor about stopping smoking, what products can help, and other strategies for quitting tobacco.

 Although choosing healthy options at mealtime or the grocery store can’t assure complete cancer prevention, it might lower your cancer risk.
 Consider these instructions:

 Add plenty of vegetables, fruits, and other foods from plant sources to your diet.
 Foods such as beans, whole grains, dairy products, and meat can help.

 Eat leaner and lighter by selecting fewer high-calorie foods, such as fat from animal sources and refined sugars.

 The chance of several kinds of cancer — including cancer of the breast, lung, kidney, colon, and liver — rises with the quantity of alcohol you consume and the time you’ve frequently been drinking.

 Limit Processed Meat Consumption